sweattep/modern_quotes/README.md

 >No, but she, for whatever reason knew of me long before we met.
 And she wanted to meet me.
 And when we met, we were both engaged

+>But once integration came, the middle-class and professionals left.
+So you were left with a low-income, poorly educated community with opportunities only for very low-wage jobs.
+Not only are your role models and economic engine gone, your leadership is too.

 >everything is related to everything else

 >the more you know, the more you accumulate